 The text of the NPSD Chartbook has been formatted to assist readers in recognizing when the discussion relates to a Common Formats Event Type, Data Element, and Answer Value.
-Event Types represent the distinct modules of the CFER-H (e.g., Blood or Blood Product, Device or

-Medical/Surgical Supply, Fall, Healthcare-Associated Infection, Medication or Other Substance, Perinatal, Pressure Ulcer, Surgery or Anesthesia, and Venous Thromboembolism).
+Event Types represent the distinct modules of the CFER-H (e.g., Blood or Blood Product, Device or Medical/Surgical Supply, Fall, Healthcare-Associated Infection, Medication or Other Substance, Perinatal, Pressure Ulcer, Surgery or Anesthesia, and Venous Thromboembolism).
 Data Elements refer to the concepts reported in the CFER-H and captured through individual questions asked of reporters for each patient safety concern (e.g., "What is being reported?"
 Incident, Near miss, or Unsafe condition).
 Answer Values represent the unique response options for each Data Element.
 Following the previous example, the Data Element "What is being reported?" has three Answer Values: Incident, Near miss, and Unsafe condition.

 Each of these types of information contained in the CFER-H is formatted differently in the text to clarify the context of the information for readers.
-The following formatting is used throughout the document:
+The following formatting is used throughout the remainder of this document:

+• Event Types: All key words have first-letter capitalization, and are italicized (e.g., Blood or

+Blood Product)

-- Event Types: All key words have first-letter capitalization, and italicized (e.g., Blood or Blood Product) - Data Elements: All letters are capitalized, and bold-faced (e.g., CATEGORY ASSOCIATED WITH EVENT OR UNSAFE CONDITION) - Answer Values: First letter of first word is capitalized, and all letters are italicized (e.g., Unsafe condition or Moderate harm)
+- Data Elements: All letters are capitalized, and bold-faced (e.g., CATEGORY ASSOCIATED WITH EVENT OR UNSAFE CONDITION) - Answer Values: First letter of the first word is capitalized, and all letters are italicized (e.g., Unsafe condition or Moderate harm)

 Of the nine EVENT-SPECIFIC CATEGORIES (EVENT TYPES) collected for CFER-H, four are explored in more detail in event type-specific sections: Blood or Blood Product, Device or Medical/Surgical Supply, Fall, and Medication or Other Substance.
 There are no detailed sections for the Perinatal, Pressure Ulcer, or Surgery or Anesthesia EVENT TYPES because too few of the submitted reports were sufficiently complete for meaningful analysis.
 No structured data were collected for Other reports, precluding detailed analysis.
 Subsequent to the development of the CFER-H, reporting Healthcare-Associated Infection through the CDC NHSN has been mandated in many states and by CMS.
-Given the small number (8,653) of CFER-H V1.2 Healthcare-Associated Infection reports submitted through March 31, 2018, and the high quality of the data collected through NHSN, AHRQ has elected not to report any CFER-H Healthcare-Associated Infection data beyond the quantity of reports submitted.
-Finally, while there is a recognized need to collect data on Venous Thromboembolism Incidents, the small number (201) of CFER-H V1.2 Venous Thromboembolism reports received was deemed insufficient for any analysis and, as with Healthcare-Associated Infection, AHRQ has chosen to report only the quantity of reports submitted.
+Given the small number (12,623) of CFER-H V1.2 Healthcare-Associated Infection reports any CFER-H V1.2 Healthcare-Associated Infection data beyond the number of reports submitted.
+Finally, while there is a recognized need to collect data on Venous Thromboembolism Incidents, the small number (232) of CFER-H V1.2 Venous Thromboembolism reports received was deemed insufficient for any analysis and, as with Healthcare-Associated Infection, AHRQ has chosen to report only the number of reports submitted.